Tigers vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has five doubles, a triple, a home run, 22 walks and 12 RBI (38 total hits).
-He's also swiped seven bases.
+- Steven Kwan has collected 39 hits with six doubles, a triple, a home run and 22 walks.
+He has driven in 12 runs with seven stolen bases.

-- Kwan enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .300 with a double, a home run, two walks and an RBI.
+- Kwan takes a four-game streak with at least one hit into this contest.
+In his last five games he is hitting .263 with two doubles, a home run, two walks and an RBI.

 Kwan Recent Games